Read the 'Inclusion in the Economy' report and evaluation

 Credit: Nick Smith/Geograph

-We have travelled from the West, Port Talbot in Wales, to London and further East to Clacton-on-Sea.
+We travelled from the West, Port Talbot in Wales, to London and further East to Clacton-on-Sea.
 Then towards the North stopping off in inner-city Birmingham, Manchester and all the way up to Glasgow.

 With local residents we explored their experiences of the local and national economy, particularly in light of the impact of deindustrialisation in the town.

 Local pride, distrust in politics and the importance of economic stability for social cohesion were just some of the themes that arose from our conversations.
 We also delved a bit deeper into the values driving our economy and how to measure success with one participant asking, ‘how can you measure human happiness?’